sdiazpa/DATA-550_final-project/README.md

 ------------------------------------------------------------------------

-## **To generate the final report: (in terminal)**
+## **To generate the final report:**

+#### Part 1: Package environment setup.
+To ensure reproducibility, this report will utilize the R package 'RENV'.

+1. Check if RENV is installing by using the following code in the R Console:

+    `"renv" %in% row.names(installed.packages())`

+    -   IF the output is '`FALSE`', you must install RENV using: `install.packages("renv")`

+2. In an R console, use `setwd` and `getwd` to confirm that the working directory is the project directory.

+3. Once inside of the project directory, restore the package library using `renv::restore()`.

+#### Part 2: Making Final Report

+1. In the terminal:

-1. Clear the contents of any already made products using ‘make clean’.
+    -   Clear the contents of any (residual) already made products using `‘make clean’`

-2. After all items are cleared from the ‘Tables’ and ‘Figures’ folders, use ‘make’ to complete the final report, titled ‘Final-project.html’.
+    -   After all items are cleared from the ‘Tables’ and ‘Figures’ folders, use `‘make’` to complete the final report, titled ‘Final-project.html’.

 ------------------------------------------------------------------------